-- 26. The evaluation process begins with the faculty member preparing a self-evaluation covering the period since the date of hiring.
-This self-evaluation should employ the criteria and standards discussed above and should indicate the faculty member's strengths and weaknesses.
-The faculty member may append to the narrative any supporting materials he or she deems appropriate.
-The self-evaluation requires the signature of the candidate and must be submitted along with a current c.v. by September 15 of the second year to the department chairperson.
-The chairperson must send the self-evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on October 1. - 27.
-Before that, the department chairperson shall convene the tenured members of the department to review and discuss the self-evaluation (including supporting documents, if any); to decide what areas may require additional exploration; and to share observations about the candidate and his/her work.
+- 26. By September 15 of the second year of service, the faculty member must submit a self-evaluation covering the period since the date of hiring and a current c.v. to the department chairperson.
+The self-evaluation should employ the criteria and standards discussed above and should indicate the faculty member's strengths and weaknesses.
+Any supporting materials deemed appropriate by the faculty member may be appended to the narrative.
+Both the self-evaluation and the c.v. must be signed by the candidate.
+The chairperson must send the self- evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on October 1. - 27.
+Before that, the department chairperson shall convene the tenured members of the department to review and discuss the self-evaluation (including supporting documents, if any); to decide what areas may require additional exploration; and to share observations about the candidate's work.
 These deliberations, and the recommendations resulting from them, must take into account current staff, department needs and plans, and, to the extent possible, the direction of the College.
 The expectation is that the Chair will then draft a departmental evaluation of the candidate including a recommendation for renewal or non-renewal.
 If circumstances warrant (e.g., conflict of interests or an excessive number of letters being due in a particular cycle), the drafting of this letter may be undertaken by other tenured members of the department.
 If one departmental evaluation is not possible, then several may be submitted provided that the author(s) sign the document(s).
 Departmental evaluation(s) will follow closely the criteria and standards discussed above, and should delineate specific areas where improvements are required as well as specific areas where the candidate has achieved excellence or demonstrates particular promise.
 The departmental evaluation(s) require(s) the signature of the candidate and must be in the Office of the Provost by 5 p.m. on October 1.
 The candidate should be given a copy of the evaluation(s).
-The candidate's signature on the evaluation(s) indicates simply that he or she has read the document(s); signing does not imply agreement.
-The candidate may submit a document in response to the departmental evaluation(s) directly to the Provost within seven calendar days of signing.
+The candidate's signature on the evaluation(s) indicates simply that the candidate has read the document(s); signing does not imply agreement.
+The candidate may submit a document in response to the departmental evaluation(s) directly to the Provost within seven calendar days of signing. - 28.
+The Provost reviews the materials which have been submitted and delivers a recommendation to the President within two weeks, with copies to the candidate and department chair.
+This recommendation notes agreement with the departmental evaluation(s) or indicates how the

-- 28. The Provost reviews the materials which have been submitted and delivers a recommendation to the President within two weeks, with copies to the candidate and department chair.
-This recommendation notes agreement with the departmental evaluation(s) or indicates how the Provost's assessment of the candidate's areas of strength, promise, or weakness deviates from the departmental assessment.
+Provost's assessment of the candidate's areas of strength, promise, or weakness deviates from the departmental assessment.
 The faculty member may prepare a response to the Provost's recommendation provided the President receives it by 5 p.m. on October 24.
 At a later time the candidate meets with the Provost to discuss the recommendation.
 At that meeting the candidate signs and dates a copy for the file.
-Signing does not imply agreement. - 29.
-The President will review the materials and decide whether a second two-year contract will be offered to the candidate.
+Signing does not imply agreement.

+29. The President will review the materials and decide whether a second two-year contract will be offered to the candidate.
 The decision of the President is final and binding.
 In the event that the President's decision differs from the department's recommendation, the reasons for that decision will be communicated to the department chairperson orally and in confidence.
 The candidate will be notified by November 1.